Alzheimers New Zealand Charitable Trust

 Professor John Miller and Viswanath Das received a grant for The effect of peloruside and other microtubule stabilizing agents on microtubule regulating proteins: Role in neurodegenerative diseases.

 Dr Gary Cheung, Dr Richard Worrall, Dr Oliva Lee, Wendy Wright, Ester Wallace and Dr Carole Adamson received a grant for the study Driving assessment and beyond-An observational study.

 DEMENTIA PREVENTION RESEARCH CLINICS

-The Alzheimers New Zealand Charitable Trust is the Foundation Sponsor for the establishment of a network of Dementia Prevention Research Clinics throughout New Zealand.
-On Friday 8th April, 2016 the Auckland Dementia Prevention Research Clinic, the first of three clinics, was launched in the Centre for Brain Research.
-The Dunedin Dementia Prevention Research Clinic was launched on the 23rd February 2018 with the Christchurch clinic to be launched later in 2018.
-The goal of BRNZ’s Dementia Prevention Research Clinics is to recruit individuals with mild cognitive decline or the early stages of Alzheimer’s disease, and to provide them with thorough assessment and feedback on their condition together with the opportunity to be involved in longitudinal and intervention studies that aim to slow down the onset and/or progression of the disease.
-Since opening the Auckland Clinic has successfully trialled and established a template of clinical, cognitive, brain-imaging and blood collection and processing protocols on 60 people who have attended.
+The Alzheimers New Zealand Charitable Trust was the Foundation Sponsor for the establishment of Brain Research New Zealand’s network of Dementia Prevention Research Clinics throughout New Zealand.
+There are three clinics located in Auckland, Dunedin & Christchurch.
+The goal of the Dementia Prevention Research Clinics is to recruit individuals with mild cognitive decline or the early stages of Alzheimer’s disease, and to provide them with thorough assessment and feedback on their condition together with the opportunity to be involved in longitudinal and intervention studies that aim to slow down the onset and/or progression of the disease.
+Since opening the clinics have successfully trialed and established a template of clinical, cognitive, brain-imaging and blood collection and processing protocols on people who have attended.
 It is the beginning of a great journey that combines the input of the community, clinicians and brain scientists.